slaclab/dev-board-common-platform/firmware/targets/PartialReconfigurationExample/README.txt

    For example (refer to StaticDesign Project): LedRtlA and LedRtlB (only two reconfigurable RTL modules in this example)

-2) Create a "RECONFIG_NAME" export in the Makefile and declare all reconfigurable RTL module
-   For example (refer to StaticDesign Project): export RECONFIG_NAME = LedRtlA \
+2) Create a "RECONFIG_NAME" export in the Makefile and declare all reconfigurable RTL module For example (refer to StaticDesign Project): export RECONFIG_NAME = LedRtlA \
                           LedRtlB

 3) Add a default RTL module for each reconfigurable RTL module in target's ruckus.tcl
-   For example (refer to StaticDesign Project): vhdl work hdl/LedRtlA.vhd vhdl work hdl/LedRtlB.vhd
+   For example (refer to StaticDesign Project): loadSource -path "$::DIR_PATH/hdl/LedRtlA.vhd" loadSource -path "$::DIR_PATH/hdl/LedRtlB.vhd"

 3) Add a default XDC file for each reconfigurable RTL module in target's ruckus.tcl
    For example (refer to StaticDesign Project):
-   hdl/LedRtlA.xdc
-   hdl/LedRtlB.xdc
+   loadConstraints -path "$::DIR_PATH/hdl/LedRtlA.xdc"
+   loadConstraints -path "$::DIR_PATH/hdl/LedRtlB.xdc"
    NOTE: These .xdc files can be left blank if the user has no additional constraints
-   NOTE: The project .xdc file should be the first file in the target's ruckus.tcl

-4) Set the MakeFile target to either "bit_static" or "prom_static" For example (refer to StaticDesign Project):
+4) Set the MakeFile target to either "bit" or "prom" For example (refer to StaticDesign Project):
-   target: bit_static
+   target: prom
+   Note: The Vivado build system knowns that this is a static design
+         when the RECONFIG_NAME environmental variable is defined

 5) The top level RTL needs to instantiate the reconfigurable RTL module(s) as "black boxes" (including only the entity declaration of each reconfigurable